tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 You are a Senior Manager at the Advisory Services team on a [Big Four firm](https://en.wikipedia.org/wiki/Big_Four_accounting_firms), one of your most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies, they ask you to present a report of what cryptocurrencies are on the trading market and how cryptocurrencies could be grouped towards creating a classification for developing this new investment product.

-In this homework assignment, you have the opportunity to put in action your new unsupervised learning and Amazon SageMaker skills cluster cryptocurrencies and create some plots to present your results.
+In this homework assignment, you have the opportunity to put in action your new unsupervised learning and Amazon SageMaker skills to cluster cryptocurrencies and create some plots to present your results.

-You are asked to accomplis the following main tasks:
+You are asked to accomplish the following main tasks:

-* **[Fetching Cryptocurrency Data](#Fetching-Cryptocurrency-Data):** Retrieve cryptocurrencies data using the CryptoCompare API.

-* **[Data Preprocessing](#Data-Preprocessing):** Prepare data for dimension reduction with PCS and clustering using K-Means.
+* **[Data Preprocessing](#Data-Preprocessing):** Prepare data for dimension reduction with PCA and clustering using K-Means.

 * **[Reducing Data Dimensions Using PCA](#Reducing-Data-Dimensions-Using-PCA):** Reduce data dimension using the `PCA` algorithm from `sklearn`.